Strange metal transport from coupling to fluctuating spins: Abstract

-Metals hosting strong electronic interactions, including high-temperature superconductors, behave in ways that do not conform to the normal Fermi liquid theory.
-To pinpoint the microscopic origin of this "strange metal" behavior, here we reexamine the transport and optical properties of the two-dimensional t-J model taking advantage of recent improvements made on the finite temperature Lanczos method (FTLM), enabling numerically exact calculations at unprecedentedly low temperatures and high spectral resolution.
-We find that strange metallicity is pervasive in the temperature-doping phase diagram wherever magnetic order is suppressed: it is driven by the presence of a fluctuating spin background, and it is therefore independent on hole concentration and unrelated to quantum criticality.
-Our results point to a two-step transport mechanism, with short- and long-time processes associated respectively with the charge and spin dynamics, the latter being responsible for both the strange metal character and the unconventional optical conductivities seen in experiments.
+Metals hosting strong electronic interactions, including high-temperature superconductors, behave in ways that do not conform to normal Fermi liquid theory.
+To pinpoint the microscopic origin of this strange metal behavior, here we reexamine the d.c. and frequency-dependent conductivity of the two-dimensional t-J model taking advantage of recent improvements made on the finite temperature Lanczos method, enabling numerically exact calculations at unprecedentedly low temperatures and high spectral resolution.
+We find that strange metallicity is pervasive in the temperature-doping phase diagram whenever anti-ferromagnetic order is suppressed, and advocate that key insights on Planckian relaxation can be gained by extending the study to the frequency and time domain.
+Our results indicate that Planckian behavior does not originate from the scattering properties of the current carriers, being instead rooted in the quantum statistical nature of the charge response.

 Strongly correlated materials often exhibit resistivities that increase linearly with temperature from few to hundreds of degrees K, at odds with the standard theory of metals \cite{PhillipsScience22}.
-These anomalies are part of a broader, puzzling picture, as they also extend to the frequency domain: associated with the strange behavior of charge transport, the decay of the conductivity with frequency is slower than predicted by exponential relaxation processes, and therefore incompatible with normal diffusion at long times \cite{BasovRMP}.
+These anomalies are part of a broader, puzzling picture, as they also extend to the frequency domain: associated with the strange behavior of charge transport, the decay of the conductivity with frequency is slower than that associated with exponential relaxation processes, and therefore incompatible with normal diffusion at long times \cite{BasovRMP}.